Artideusz/My-cyber-security-notes/Web/Code Injection/Cross-site Scripting/README.md

         |  Item1  |  Item2  |  Item3  |  Item4  |
         ...

-    Upon typing user input to the serachbar, items appear or disappear accordingly to what was typed (because of AJAX).
+    Upon typing stuff into the searchbar, items appear or disappear accordingly to what was typed (because of AJAX).

     If the attacker gives a simple script tag with an alert function to the input, the alert box opens.
 ```